 This is how you segment who sees your ad on Facebook.
 You could target all visitors to your website.
 Or you could target users who visited specific pages of your website for a more relevant ad experience.

-Select your ads, your segmented audience, budget and CPM measures the cost per 1,000 impressions.
-It's a good metric to evaluate competition level and costs to reach your audience. bid.
+Select your ads, your segmented audienceThis is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More, budget and CPMCPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience.
+More bid.

 4. Monitor results.

 I’ve just gotten started with my campaign, but above is an example of what the dashboard looks like to help monitor your results.

 FBX: More to Come

 As I mentioned above, I’ve started testing out FBX.
 In the coming days I’ll be providing more details on yet another service (AdRoll) I am trying.
 Soon after, I’ll begin sharing my results.